repnz/windbg-cheat-sheet/README.md

+## Locks

+Inspecting the usage of locks is typically useful when debugging deadlock

+- !cs: ("Critical Sections")

 ## Processes

 - cid - CID in the windows structures means client id.
 Most of the time it refers to a ProcessId or a ThreadId but